thomasclarke1969/documentation/platform/messages/send-a-notification.md

 Notifications are messages sent to specific recipients over the GCM (Google Cloud Messaging) and APNS (Apple Push Notification Service) push notification services.
 The LNS platform API provides a unified integration point between different push notification service providers.

 The following request behaves similarly to the [Send a Message](#send-a-message) request above.
-Each recipient will receive the Notification over the apropriate service, GCM for Android and APNS for iOS.
+Each recipient will receive the Notification over the appropriate service, GCM for Android and APNS for iOS.
 Other push notification services are planned for future releases.

 ```request
 POST /apps/:app_uuid/notifications